-The CDW “insurance” is even more profitable because 99% of the time no damage occurs and in the rare cases that it does it’s nearly always covered by the two grand deductible that the renter still has to pay out of pocket even if they opted for CDW coverage.
+The CDW “insurance” is even more profitable because 99% of the time no damage occurs and in the rare cases that it does it’s nearly always covered by the $2,000 deductible that the renter still has to pay out of pocket even if they opted for CDW coverage.

 It would better serve clients if they just raised their rates so they had a sustainable business model without high pressure sales (many simply won’t rent to you if you don’t purchase CDW) of questionable “insurance” products.
 Unfortunately the rental companies are kind of stuck because consumers don’t readily choose a company who’s rates look 25% higher up front even if they’re 10% lower in the end.